 Dr. Smith’s article is an analysis of the classic 1990 thyroid science article by Alessandro Pilo and team, and it supplements it with insights from more recent thyroid science.

 The article debunks the commonly held view about the 20/80 origin of T3 hormone in the body.
 It also disproves that view that, on average, our T3 supply arises from a 20:80 secretion to conversion ratio.
 The reality is more wide-ranging and diverse.
 It also reveals the flexibility of the healthy HPT axis.

-My own main interest is almost always what the science means to proper and effective thyroid treatment.
-Well, it will be obvious to the reader who reads the summary that Dr. Smith has written and the full article that for some people who are on thyroid treatment Levothyroxine (T4) therapy is never, ever going to work.
+My own main interest is always about what a scientific paper means in terms of proper and effective thyroid treatment.
+Well, it will be obvious to the reader who reads the summary that Dr Smith has written and the full article that for some people who are on thyroid treatment Levothyroxine (T4) therapy is never, ever going to work.
 It should also be clear that for some people the loss of some or all of the thyroid through Hashimoto’s, thyroidectomy, or other adverse conditions, that simply adding a little T3 to the T4 treatment is also never going to be enough.

 One of the big implications of the article to me is that T3 (Liothyronine) treatment must always be an option available for use if the patient does not respond symptomatically to T4 treatment.
 We really do need a new paradigm for thyroid treatment.
 The old one is utterly broken and leaves many thyroid patients highly symptomatic and in some cases extremely ill.

 The article is quite long and has three separate parts to it.
 It is definitely worth spending the time to read it.
 However, Dr. Smith has also kindly written a summary of the article for those who are short of time or want a good idea of what it is about before reading the full version.

 Here’s the link Dr. Smith’s summary of the article:

 Here is the full article (but it is also linked from the summary above):